huwlloyd-mmu/MMU_Games_Visit_Day/index.md

 }
 ```

 There is quite a lot going on here.
-We have used an __array__ called stards (denoted by square brackets) to store multiple __objects__.
-We use __push__ to add a new object to the end of an array.
+We have used an __array__ called _stars_ (denoted by square brackets) to store multiple __objects__.
+We use __push__ to add a new object to the end of the array.
 An object, which is denoted by curly brackets, is a way of storing multiple values in one place.
 The values have names, which go before the colon (:) and values which come after the colon.
 Finally there is a __for__ loop, which is a way of repeating the same code multiple times - in this case 200 times (which is controlled by the __variable__ numStars).

-2. Now to draw the stars.
+2) Now to draw the stars.
 Add the following code for a new function, called __DrawStars__, between the __CreateStars__ and __TIC__ functions.
 We use the __pix__ function to draw a single pixel for each star.

 ```js
 function DrawStars( )